 - Best Ice Fishing Boots on the Market Reviewed

 - Best Ice Fishing Bibs Reviewed by our Expert

 - Wisconsin’s Best Ice Fishing Lakes

 Many of the fish finders created and used in ice fishing today have both the modern digital view of the water and bottom where you are fishing and an ice fishing flasher, meaning you don’t have to choose one over the other.
 You can get both options built into the unit.

 Sonar displays like those featured on the top 3 models above have graphics that are the same as with sonar units found in boats, with more detailed depictions of the sonar readings of vegetation and fish arcs.
 These displays are great for finding fish and areas and can be used effectively for jigging as well.
 However, it should be noted flashers excel at jigging and lure presentations for individual fish.

 An angler who is proficient with a flasher can determine loads of information from the flashing bars of varying colors and widths.

-With a flasher you can even determine fish movements by viewing the pulsing of a sonar mark on the flasher, allow you to determine that the fish you’re trying to entice to bite is actively swimming towards or away from you.
+With a flasher, you can even determine fish movements by viewing the pulsing of a sonar mark on the flasher, allowing you to determine that the fish you’re trying to entice to bite is actively swimming toward or away from you.